mndillon/toki-pona-nanpa-linja-n/README.md

 - Contains **k**, which no digit word has
 - Does not end in **-n** signalling more of the number to follow
 - Meaning evokes "negative"
+- Always occurs at the start of a numeric expression (after nanpa)
 - Adds more context, makes the assumption that the string of digits represents a numeric value

 ### tasa / masa / wasa